alexagv/alexagv.github.io/_posts/2020-6-14-Super-compressing-videos.md

 How to effectivly compress any video with minimal quality loss using FFmpeg

 ## Introduction
-Imagine getting a 300MB video from the marketing department and they want to publish on the company website as a background element.
+Imagine getting a 300MB video from the marketing department and its your job to publish it on the company website as a background element.
 However, you refuse to publish any video bigger than 6MB to prevent the video for slowing down page reload times.

 What do you do?
 Compressing 300MB to 6MB without making the video look like it was filmed with a potato might sound hard, but it isnt!

 ## The solution
-By using FFmpeg you can actually do it right away with this simple one-liner:
+By using [FFmpeg](https://ffmpeg.org/download.html) you can actually do it right away with this simple one-liner:
 ```
 ffmpeg -i input_video.mov -c:v libx264 -preset veryslow -tune film  -crf 30 -pix_fmt yuv420p -c:a copy output_compressed.mp4
 ```